HHousen/TransformerSum/README.md

   --no_use_token_type_ids
                         Set to not train with `token_type_ids` (don't pass them into the model).
+  --classifier {linear,transformer,transformer_linear}
+                        Which classifier/encoder to use to reduce the hidden dimension of the sentence vectors. `linear` - a `LinearClassifier` with two linear layers, dropout,
+                        and an activation function. `transformer` - a `TransformerEncoderClassifier` which runs the sentence
+                        vectors through some `nn.TransformerEncoderLayer`s and
+                        then a simple `nn.Linear` layer. `transformer_linear`
+                        - a `TransformerEncoderClassifier` with a `LinearClassifier` as the `reduction` parameter, which results in the same thing as the `transformer` option but with a `LinearClassifier` instead of a `nn.Linear` layer.
   --classifier_dropout CLASSIFIER_DROPOUT
                         The value for the dropout layers in the classifier.
   --train_name TRAIN_NAME